Sales Tax

 -

-Charges for admission to any place of amusement, sport, or recreation
+Charging for admission to any place of amusement, sport, or

 - Manufacturing or producing goods for retail sales